benplumley/Notes/Architecture.md

 **Co-ordinating I/O devices and CPU**
 In order to let the CPU know when an I/O device is ready, each is assigned a register containing (at least) a one-bit flag representing the state of the corresponding device.
 When a transfer is started, the flag is unset, and when the transfer completes the flag is set to let the CPU know that the device is ready to recieve another transfer.
 The CPU can test the flag at any time, which is a much faster operation than sending a status request to the I/O device.

 The problem with writing code that refers to I/O devices is that their moving parts make them many orders of magnitude slower to operate than the CPU.
 If the code had to wait for an electromechanical I/O device to be ready before it could continue, the entire program might be forced to operate at the speed of a mechanical arm or print head.
 This method of operation is known as the *busy-wait strategy*.
-The CPU tests the device flag, and the device is ready, the CPU will begin the transfer.
+The CPU tests the device flag, and if the device is ready, the CPU will begin the transfer.
 If the device is not ready, the CPU will repeatedly test the flag until it becomes ready.
 Until the mechanical device is ready, the CPU does no useful work, making this a very inefficient strategy.
 However, the CPU will know the device is ready as soon as the flag is set, so no time is wasted after the flag is set.

 An alternative strategy is *polling*.
 The CPU tests the device flag, and if it is unset, does another useful task for a set amount of time, and then tests again.
 It repeats this until the device becomes ready.
 This wastes fewer cycles than busy-wait, but cycles are still wasted testing the flag and if the flag is polled just before being set, the CPU must wait a relatively long time doing unrelated work before testing the flag again.